Bastion Square – Sightseeing Guide

 At that time the BC Provincial Court was located at 28 Bastion Square.

 The Law Chambers is now offices and retail stores.

-1200 Government Street – this landmark building at the Government Street entrance to Bastion Square was built in 1897 by architect Francis Rattenbury for the Bank of Montreal, which used it as a downtown Victoria bank branch until the 1980’s.
+This landmark building at the Government Street entrance to Bastion Square was built in 1897 by architect Francis Rattenbury for the Bank of Montreal, which used it as a downtown Victoria bank branch until the 1980’s.

 It is now occupied by the Irish Times Pub.